Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

      * When merged, this PR body will be part of the documentation for the next Submitty release.
-Thus, the contents should be understandable to an average Submitty instructor use or system administrator.
+Thus, the contents should be understandable to an average Submitty instructor user or system administrator.
 The description can include links to related issues or PRs, but this description should not require the user to follow links to have a general understanding of the PR